ilpork/Vahti/doc/AlertTutorial.md

 4. Run the app `./Vahti.Server`

 ## Example configuration 1
 This example assumes that you have one RuuviTag.
+Change logging level to `Information` or `Debug` to get more detailed output.
 ```
 {
   "mqttConfiguration": {